tristanmorgan/bfg/OPTIMISE.md

 ## Complex Instructions

 The next step for finding areas of improvement was to take existing BF code and analyse it for common patterns.
 Out of that was a new instruction internally called "move", it takes the data from one cell and moves it by an offset.
 This has two variations where a decrement instruction was at the start of the loop and alternatively at the end (`[->>+<<]` vs `[>>+<<-]`).
 Again, functionally the result is the same.
-Later another common patter was discovered was what I called a skip instruction where the code looks through a series of values to stop on the first zeroed one `[>]`.
+Later another common pattern was discovered was what I called a skip instruction where the code looks through a series of values to stop on the first zeroed one `[>]`.

 ## Performance Analysis